Compressed Gas Cylinder Policy

-It is the policy of Calvin College that special precautions are taken to assure the safe use, storage and transportation of compressed gas cylinders.
+It is the policy of Calvin University that special precautions are taken to assure the safe use, storage and transportation of compressed gas cylinders.

 The Environmental Health and Safety office or the lab supervisor will provide training for all personnel who handle compressed gas cylinders.

 PROCEDURE FOR TRANSPORTING CYLINDERS

 - Remember that compressed gases are high-energy sources and should be treated as a potential explosive.